 When KEY1 is optioned as a sequential or random key, it can include multiple groups (sub-groups) in the function table.
 However, the remaining 11 keys (KEY2~KEY12) are used as direct keys exclusively and comprise only one group in the function table.
-Below is an example:
+An example is shown below: